Word Order: Sentence Structure

 The cat eats the mouse in the box.

-The indirect object is always marked with the preposition cel (to, for).
-Indirect object phrases, like direct object phrases marked with el, may be moved freely without the need to indicate movement using commas.
+The indirect object is always marked with the preposition tas (to, for).
+Indirect object phrases, like direct object phrases marked with el, may be moved without the need to indicate movement using commas.

 I give the book to the child.